 What to Consider When Choosing One of the Best Home Equity Loans

-When shopping for one of the best home equity loans, consider significant factors like the loan amount, loan term, and interest rate.
-Borrowers will also want to note the requirements for a home equity loan such as minimum credit score requirements, fees, options for preapproval, and loan closing.
+When shopping for one of the best home equity loans, homeowners will want to consider significant factors like the loan amount, loan term, and interest rate.
+Borrowers will also want to note the requirements for a home equity loan such as minimum credit score, fees, options for preapproval, and loan closing time frame.

-Preapproval means that borrowers can ascertain how much they’re eligible to borrow from a lender before any money exchanges hands.
+Preapproval means that borrowers can ascertain how much they’re eligible to borrow from a lender before signing a loan agreement.
 A borrower will want to find out how much they can qualify for when shopping for a home equity loan to make sure they get the funds they actually need.
 Once a borrower has been preapproved, they will have a better idea of the interest rates they can expect on the loan.
 Preapproval typically requires proof of employment, income, and a Social Security number for a credit check.
-The lender’s credit report request will be listed as a hard inquiry, resulting in a dip in the borrower’s credit score.
-Fortunately, this dip usually bounces back quickly.
+The lender’s credit report request will be listed as a hard inquiry, which could result in a dip in the borrower’s credit score.
+Fortunately, any credit dip usually bounces back quickly.
 Getting preapproved can be useful when comparing loan terms and rates from different lenders.
 Each company may have its own way of processing preapproval requests—some may handle preapproval entirely online, while others may require prospective borrowers to speak directly with a loan officer.
 Preapproval timelines can vary as well, so it may be worth borrowers asking each lender how to get preapproved for a home loan when vetting the best home equity loan providers.

 To obtain a home equity loan, a borrower must complete an application and submit supporting documents.
 This application requires personal information, including a Social Security number; proof of income and employment; and other financial records, including pay stubs, bank statements, tax returns, and mortgage paperwork.
 The stronger a borrower’s economic foundation, the better the interest rate they will receive.
 Digital mortgage application workflows have become far more common, and lenders may allow borrowers to go through the entire application process online.
 Some borrowers may prefer a more hands-on application experience by working directly with a loan officer, either in person or over the phone.
 Approval and closing time frames can vary from lender to lender as well.

 HELOC vs. Home Equity Loan

-Although both home equity loans and a home equity line of credit (HELOC) rely on how much equity a homeowner has in their home, they are not the same financial product.
-A home equity loan has a fixed interest rate, loan amount, and loan term.
+Although both home equity loans and home equity lines of credit (HELOC) convert home equity into funds that are disbursed to the homeowner, they function very differently.
+A home equity loan typically has a fixed interest rate, loan amount, and loan term.
 A borrower makes monthly payments on it like they would with their mortgage.
 Most lenders limit the loan amount to 80 percent of the home’s equity, although other factors also will affect the actual loan amount.

 What is a HELOC in comparison?
 A HELOC is a type of financing vehicle that’s based on home equity, but it works more like a credit card.
-A borrower is approved for a maximum amount of credit, which they can borrow against whenever they need to.
+A borrower is approved for a maximum amount of credit, against which they can borrow whenever they need to.
 The borrower repays the HELOC by making payments on the amount borrowed, not the total amount of credit.
 In addition, unlike a home equity loan, a HELOC typically features variable interest rates, which can affect monthly payments and the overall interest owed.
 Despite their differences, both home equity loans and HELOCs can be great ways to get home equity out of a house.

 Our Top Picks